What is a fiscal sponsor?

 FilmNorth understands that crowdfunding has become an important way for film and media artists to fund their work.
 However, since these platforms vary greatly on their fees, setup, and tax-deductibility options, we require that any crowdfunding activities (such as Kickstarter, Indiegogo, etc.) are carried on outside of the FilmNorth Fiscal Sponsorship program.
 This allows us to ensure that FilmNorth regulations regarding tax-deductibility are met, and thus of course any of these activities are not subject to FilmNorth’s 5% processing fee.

-The exception to this is through GiveMN/Razoo, which has set up a special mechanism for such activities.
+The exception to this is through GiveMN, which has set up a special mechanism for such activities.
 To set up a GiveMN site, please see the special instructions in your initial packet.
-Please do note that GiveMN charges a 4.9% fee (before FilmNorth’s 5% fee), and that donations are generally one month behind due to their remittance cycle.
+Please do note that GiveMN charges a 6.9% fee (before FilmNorth’s 5% fee), and that donations are generally an additional month behind due to their remittance cycle.

 Can we accept in-kind donations?